4 Factors to Consider Before Choosing Offshore Software Development

 And what about cultural differences that are not in sync with your business ethics and values?
 If problems start to pop up, you may have very different ideas about how to resolve them.
 In addition, you may not have the same protections in dealing with these problems as you would in your own country.
 You will have to rely on your signed agreement.

 Your decision to go with an offshore development company could also pose problems with your company image.
-According to Small Business Chron, “in times of high unemployment in the United States, sending jobs out of the country can hurt a company’s public image.”
+According to Small Business Chron, “In times of high unemployment in the United States, sending jobs out of the country can hurt a company’s public image.”

 Can you count on them to protect your data and your trade secrets?
 Although a contract or legal agreement may help to keep a company above board and accountable, ask about their guarantee.
 Your customers expect that you will guarantee your product or service.
 Why shouldn’t you get the same guarantee?
 Offshore companies may not provide the type of guarantee you expect.
 If you do get a guarantee, it could prove to be problematic as time goes on.

 No matter how great the skills or price tag, if you cannot rely on their work or guarantee, you’re gambling your software investment away.
-Your onshore versus offshore software development decision should go far beyond price considerations.
+Choosing between offshore and onshore development should go far beyond software development cost considerations.
 How much you can afford should not be tied solely to your wallet.
 Your software investment should be part of your business’ growth plan.

 It really comes down to who you feel the most comfortable doing business with.
 Who you can count on to get the job done?
 Ultimately, it’s about the people.
 Who do you trust to handle your business solutions?
 What kind of relationship can be formed?
 What is your gut telling you?
 Will your chosen company work in concert with you to provide a vision for the future?
 As with anything else you buy, you get what you pay for.
 Just because something may be faster or cheaper to obtain, doesn’t mean it’s the best value.

 Learn how Bitbean can help you with your custom software development needs.